 I love to game.
 I’m pretty slutty when it comes to games.
 Card, board, role-playing, video, computer, mobile – I do not care.
 (Of course, nowadays, everyone is a gamer.
 Or at least enough people that I can make this post work.)

 I come by this honestly.
 I was born into it.
 This wasn’t an optional thing in my family.
 Bridge was the game of choice for the adults and at the tender age of 13 – many of the other cousins were indoctrinated at an earlier age – I learned to play because there was often the need for a fourth.
 (A fourth is someone roped in to play with the hardcore players when they’re missing a player.
 The we’re-playing-for-the-next-five-hours-straight players.
 They’re junkies and they don’t care who they hurt so long as they get their fix.
 No, really.
 I’m not kidding.
-I have the emotional scars to prove it. )
+I have the emotional scars to prove it. ) It’s kind of like playing first-person shooter games with vanguard hack, that always requires more than two members to complete missions.

 Now you don’t just “play” in my family.
 You play in a competitive, take-no-prisoners kind of way.
 In a there-will-be-no-joy-in-Mudville-if-you-screw-up-this-slam-bid kind of way.
 In a do-you-want-to-make-your-mother-cry kind of way.
 (Actually, Mom never did anything of the kind, but it’s funnier this way.)